Govind-553/E-Commerce-Platform-Powered-by-NodeJS-Razorpay/README.md

-# Razorpay Node.js Integration with Product Page 💻💳
+# Cartify - Shopping Website Powered by NodeJS 💻💳
 This project demonstrates the integration of Razorpay payment gateway in a Node.js<br>
 application.
 The application includes a responsive product page 🛍️ listing various<br>
 products.
 Users can select a product and proceed to make a payment 💰.
 The payment<br>